IBM/ibm-namespace-scope-operator/README.md

   # Restart pods with the following labels when the namespace list changes
   restartLabels:
     intent: projected

+  # Automatically inject the configmap into the ClusterServiceVersion, overriding the OLM OperatorGroup membership for those operators that have
+  # the nss.operator.ibm.com/managed-operators annotation defined.
+This annotation is a comma-separate list of OLM operator package names that should
+  # be honored.
+This should include the package of itself and any dependent operators that cannot be annotated (e.g. third-party operators)
+  csvInjector:
+    enable: true
   ```

 - The **namespaceMembers** contains a list of other namespace in the cluster that:
   - should be watched by operators running in the current namespace
-  - to which roles and rolebindings for service accounts in the current namespace should be authorized for service accounts in this namespace
+  - to which `Roles` and `RoleBindings` for `ServiceAccounts` in the current namespace should be authorized for `ServiceAccounts` in this namespace

 - The **namespaceMembers** list ALWAYS contains the current namespace whether specifically listed or not (it is implicit)

-- The **configmapName** identifies a ConfigMap that is created to contain a common-separated list of the namespaces to be watched in its **namespaces** key.
-All operators that want to participate in namespace extension should be configured to watch the key on this configmap.
-An example of this is in the operator deployment fragment below (the latest operator SDK support watching multiple namespaces in a comma-separated list).
-The configmap is created and maintained ONLY by the NamespaceScope operator.
+- The **configmapName** identifies a `ConfigMap` that is created to contain a common-separated list of the namespaces to be watched in its **namespaces** key.

-    ```
-    ...
-    env:
-      - name: WATCH_NAMESPACE
-        valueFrom:
-          configMapKeyRef:
-            name: namespace-scope
-            key: namespaces
-    ...
-    ```

 - The **restartLabels** list specifies the labels for operator pods that are to be restarted when the namespace-scope list changes so they can reset their WATCH parameters.
 The default label is "intent=projected".
 All operator Pods that are configured as above should also be labelled so that the operator will auto-restart them the configmap changes the list of namespaces to watch.
 An example of this label is below.